PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: Test Cases

+Now let us turn to the parameter identification for an advection-diffusion model.
+This is the foundation of an experiment widely used in the model-constrained OED literature for validating theoretical developments; see, for example,~\cite{alexanderian2016fast,AlexanderianPetraStadlerEtAl14,attia2018goal, VillaPetraGhattas18, attia2022optimal, attia2023robust}.
+Here we show how \pyoed can be used to solve and benchmark this OED problem, thus providing a starting point for utilizing and developing multiple approaches for solving OED problems in general in \pyoed.
+The code employed for the discussion in this section can be found in the \code{pyoed.examples.oed.OED\_AD\_FE} module with additional comments, details, and capabilities.
+A corresponding Jupyter Notebook is also given in \code{pyoed.examples.tutorials}.

-\paragraph{The simulation model} The governing equation of the contaminant field $u = \xcont(\mathbf{x}, t)$ is modeled by the following AD model equations with the associated boundary conditions:
+\paragraph{The forward and inverse problems} The governing equations of the contaminant field $u = \xcont(\mathbf{x}, t)$ are given by the following advection-diffusion equations and associated initial and boundary conditions:

-where $\kappa>0$ is the diffusivity, $T$ is the simulation final time and $\vec{v}$ is the velocity field.
-The domain is $\domain:=(0, 1) \times (0, 1)$ with two rectangular regions modeling two buildings inside the domain.
-The velocity field $\vec{v}$ is known exactly and is obtained by solving a steady Navier--Stokes equation, with the side walls driving the flow, as detailed in~\cite{PetraStadler11,attia2022optimal}.

-To create a simulation model object implementing~\eqref{eqn:advection_diffusion}, ground truth of the initial condition, and plot the domain (with finite elements discretization) as well as the velocity field, one can use Snippet~\ref{snipp:AD_FE_Model}; the output is shown in Figure~\ref{fig:AD_domain_velocity}. \lstinputlisting[language=Python, label={snipp:AD_FE_Model}, firstline=9,lastline=19, caption={Create an object representing the simulation model~\eqref{eqn:advection_diffusion}.}]{./Code_Snippets/OED_AD_FE.py}
+where $\kappa>0$ is the diffusivity, $T$ is the simulation final time, and $\vec{v}$ is a predefined velocity field that is advecting the contaminant.
+The domain is the unit square $\domain:=(0, 1)^2$ with two rectangular regions modeling two buildings blocking flow.
+The velocity field $\vec{v}$ is obtained by solving a steady Navier--Stokes equation, with the side walls driving the flow, as detailed in~\cite{PetraStadler11,VillaPetraGhattas18,attia2022optimal}.
+For the following numerical experiments, we use $\kappa=0.001$, and $T=5.5$.
+The initial condition $\xcont(x,\,0)=\theta$ is assumed to be the unknown parameter we seek to infer. \pyoed provides an implementation of this model in its core as the simulation model object \code{pyoed.models.simulation\_models.fenics\_models.AdvectionDiffusion2D}.
+The domain (with finite elements discretization) as well as the corresponding velocity field is shown in Figure~\ref{fig:AD_domain_velocity}.

-\paragraph{The prior} In this setup, following~\cite{attia2018goal,PetraStadler11,VillaPetraGhattas2016}, we choose a Laplacian prior of the parameter $\iparam$ is $\GM{\iparb}{\Cparampriormat}$, with $\Cparampriormat$ being a discretization of $\mathcal{A}^{-2}$, where $\mathcal{A}$ is a Laplacian operator.
-In \pyoed, a Laplacian prior can be created as described in snippet~\ref{snipp:Laplacian_prior}. \lstinputlisting[language=Python, label={snipp:Laplacian_prior}, firstline=22,lastline=28, caption={Create a Laplacian prior.}]{./Code_Snippets/OED_AD_FE.py}

-\paragraph{The observation operator} A common observational configuration is to consider uniformly distributed candidate sensor locations and solve an OED problem to choose the optimal subset of candidate sensor locations.
-A uniform observation operator can be created and incorporated in this problem as described in snippet~\ref{snipp:AD_uniform_observations}. \lstinputlisting[language=Python, label={snipp:AD_uniform_observations}, firstline=32,lastline=36, caption={Create a uniform observation operator with $10$ candidate locations.}]{./Code_Snippets/OED_AD_FE.py}